 But how could it be?
 She clutched onto Mock as his face blurred behind a wall of tears.
 How could this be?
 Her daughter was special.
 A shamri.
 She had connected with the Mother.
 Big things lay in her future.
 Grinda knew it.

 Mock wrapped his arms around her as she shuddered against him.
 He rubbed his hand up and down her back but she hardly felt it.
 Fourteen weeks.
 She had been keeping close count.
 She couldn’t believe it.
-Grinda had even seen her daughter down beyond the ether as an adult.
+Grinda had seen her daughter down beyond the ether.
 Her long dark hair, her soft brown skin.
 Those eyes.
 She had never forgotten.

 She couldn’t die.

 The shuddering stopped.
 The tears slowed.
-She looked up at Mock.
-Watching her sadly, he brushed his fingers through her hair.
+She looked up at Mock, who was watching her sadly.
 ‘This can’t be right,’ she said.
 ‘We know she’s going to live.
 We’ve both seen it.’

 She looked into her lap.
 There wasn’t a great deal of blood, only smears along her thighs.
 And no clots.
 She pressed her hand to her belly.
 And no pain.
 She remembered other women in her village in the same situation.
 Bleeding often led to miscarriage but not always.
 Some even bled the whole way through their pregnancy.
 She took a breath, letting herself relax.